HannaBerggren/tic-tac-toe/README.md

 ---

 ### Website owners goals
-- To offer entertainment to the user willing to play the game.
+- To offer entertainment to the user who wants to play the game.
 - Provide simple information about the game.
-- Provide options to the user to continue or to quit during the entire game.
+- Provide options to the user, to continue or to quit during the entire game.

 &nbsp;